quantis/activeRecord/README.markdown

 It's generally considered a good idea to centralise your data validation in a single place, and a good place to do this is inside your model classes.
 This is preferable to handling validation alongside form handling code, for example.
 Placing validation code inside models means that if you extend your application in the future to update your model via an alternative route (say a REST API rather than a form) you can re-use the same validation code.

-Despite this, Paris doesn't provide any built-in support for validation.
+Despite this, Dakota doesn't provide any built-in support for validation.
 This is because validation is potentially quite complex, and often very application-specific.
-Paris is deliberately quite ignorant about your actual data - it simply executes queries, and gives you the responsibility of making sure the data inside your models is valid and correct.
-Adding a full validation framework to Paris would probably require more code than Paris itself!
+Dakota is deliberately quite ignorant about your actual data - it simply executes queries, and gives you the responsibility of making sure the data inside your models is valid and correct.
+Adding a full validation framework to Dakota would probably require more code than Dakota itself!

-However, there are several simple ways that you could add validation to your models without any help from Paris.
+However, there are several simple ways that you could add validation to your models without any help from Dakota.
 You could override the `save()` method, check the data is valid, and return `false` on failure, or call `parent::save()` on success.
 You could create your own subclass of the `Model` base class and add your own generic validation methods.
 Or you could write your own external validation framework which you pass model instances to for checking.
 Choose whichever approach is most suitable for your own requirements.

 ### Configuration ###

-The only configuration options provided by Paris itself are the `$_table` and `$_id_column` static properties on model classes.
+The only configuration options provided by Dakota itself are the `$_table` and `$_id_column` static properties on model classes.
 To configure the database connection, you should use Idiorm's configuration system via the `ORM::configure` method. **See [Idiorm's documentation](http://github.com/j4mie/idiorm/) for full details.**

 ### Query logging ###